mmilenkoski/Project/README.md

 # Abstract

-The last couple of years have been defined by the dramatically increasing political polarization of the world.
+The last couple of years have been defined by the dramatically increasing political polarization of Europe.
 The main idea of this project is to investigate the main causes and effects of this massive shift in the political landscape.

 By observing the countries which were most affected by the populist movement, we want to identify the main factors that contribute to this trend.
 Our plan is to analyze the effect of terrorist attacks, immigration waves and similar events on the likelihood of a country’s population to vote for right-leaning parties.